Blizarre/wikiofbabel/README.md

 I could imagine that it could be useful for world-building?

-## Next steps (if there is enough interest)

-- Either stream the result from OpenAI as the page is generated, or return a placeholder while the article is processed in a background job.
-Streaming the result is probably a nicer experience.
-- Have a background job try to deduplicate the articles names ("Emu great war" and "The Emu great war")
-- Detect when the LLM is going in a rambling loop and rerun it
-- Add proper configuration support instead of hardcoding everything
-- Add a docker-compose file to allow anyone to run it without poetry

 ## How to run

 - The dependencies are managed using poetry.